 ![]() |

 That indifference is not reserved for conservatives.
 When I read about former President Biden struggling to book speaking engagements or raise funds for his presidential library, I felt nothing.
-A $413,000 annual pension, apparently insufficient to sustain the lifestyle he and his adult children are accustomed to, does not register as crisis.
+A $413,000 annual pension, apparently insufficient to sustain the lifestyle he and his adult children are accustomed to, does not register as a crisis.

 And then there is Vermont & 8th in Koreatown.